Why Recurrent Yeast Infections Require a Different Approach

 Sexual transmission

 If you suffer from repeated vaginal yeast infections, the possibility of transmission from your partner needs to be considered.
 Research on recurrent vaginal yeast suggests that there is no association between recurring infection and Candida in a male sexual partner.
-However, the limitation of this research is that yeast culture was obtained superficially from the male11.
+However, the limitation of this research is that the yeast culture was obtained superficially from the male11.
 Superficial testing isn’t enough because yeast infection has been found in males as high as the prostate12.
 So your partner could still have it but test negative.

 How Natural Treatment for Yeast Infections Helps